xpmethod/xpmethod.github.io/_posts/projects/2015-06-01-rikersbot.md

 encourage a dialog between the youth at Rikers, Columbia faculty and students, and the community at large.

-The RikersBot project gives all participants a chance to have their voices heard, to learn to code, and to gain real-world experience in writing, editing, and producing a project.
+The Rikers Story Bot project gives all participants a chance to have their voices heard, to learn to code, and to gain real-world experience in writing, editing, and producing a project.
 Together, we are building a [Twitter bot](https://twitter.com/rikersbot) that will tell our story.

 <a href="https://twitter.com/rikersbot" class="twitter-follow-button" data-show-count="false">Follow @rikersbot</a>